Park City Rail Trail Master Plan

 So PC clearly has a revenue problem.
 Too much revenue and not enough foolish ways to spend it.
 Adding an Off Leash Dog Park would be a welcome amenity.
 Trash Cans for the dog owners who bag their trash and leave it for others to pick up would be Better.
 The comment about people not feeling safe due to high speed bikes is BS!
 If people would put down their phones and pay attention to their surroundings, enjoy the weather and scenery, everyone would be safe.
 Personally I don't feel safe on my e-bike when people are on their phones not looking when they cross the trail.
 So why not make it a Phone free trail?
 We don't want more signs, trails are not 20' wide, roads are!
 Keep it a trail.
 But the biggest improvement would be simple maintenance, fix pot holes!

-MPCGA asked almost 2 years ago
+MPCGA asked over 2 years ago

 Thank you for your feedback.
 On September 1, City Council will discuss the possible adoption of the Rail Trail Master Plan (linked on this Engage Page under 'Plans').